 - Coming up with data storage solutions.

-As you would expect, the expertise in handling these tasks influences Python developer salary.
+As you would expect, the expertise in handling these tasks influences Python programmer salary.
 According to ZipRecruiter:

 - The entry-level Python developer salary in the US is $78,176 a year on average,